 WEST Center is a resource for local, state, and national communities with the ability to respond in near real-time to emerging contaminant and threats.
 The Center brings together multiple disciplines from across the University of Arizona campus to work with both public and private sectors, to answer urgent questions related to water and wastewater treatment and monitoring, municipal waste reuse, and the use of low energy technologies.

 - New technology evaluation

 - Molecular and cultural detection technologies for human pathogenic bacteria, viruses, and protozoa

 - Trace organic analysis at the parts per trillion level

-- Analytical detection methods
+- Analytical detection methods for emerging chemical contaminants

-- On-line water quality sensors
+- On-line real-time water quality sensors

 Anammox for Side Stream Treatment of Effluent aims to investigate the efficiency and cost-savings of removing NH4 from effluent using the anammox process.

 PIs: Jim Field (UA), Reyes Sierra-Alvarez (UA), Jeff Prevatt (Pima County), Guangbin Li (UA), and Ian Pepper (UA)